esmnext/esmx/examples/docs/src/en/api/core/render-context.md

 - **Returns**: `Promise<void>`

-Commits dependency collection and updates the resource list.
-Collects all used modules from importMetaSet, parsing each module's specific resources based on the manifest file.
+Commits dependency collection and updates resource list.
+Collects all used modules from importMetaSet, resolves each module's specific resources based on manifest file.

 ```ts
 // Render and commit dependencies